 Vehicle purchases are also among the most expensive purchases most people make.
 Despite people’s hefty financial investment, vehicles lose value over time.
-Being in a car accident can also cause a vehicle’s value to depreciate.
-If you’ve been in an accident, you may wonder how the accident impacts your vehicle’s value and the factors that affect that diminished value.
+A vehicle usually depreciates significantly after an accident, with the exact amount depending on the severity of the damage.

 Contact the expert car accident attorneys with Jack Bernstein, Injury Attorneys, today to learn how we can help you after your accident.